 Ears are important to Kingdom people.
 I remember watching Bill Dawson poke something into a little boy's ear.
 It looked like a flashlight with a tiny funnel on one end.
 Bill, a Nazarene medical missionary, told me it was an otoscope.
 He said he could even look up my nose with it.

 Ears.
 Scripture talks a lot about them and our sense of hearing.
-The Bible says that God has revealed himself to man.
+The Bible says that God has revealed himself to human beings by speaking to them.
 We have five senses: sight, touch, taste, smell, and hearing.
 In revealing himself to us, He often uses that last one, our sense of hearing.
 The letters to the seven churches in Revelation 2-3 all end with the stringent demand: "He who has an ear, let him hear what the Spirit says to the churches."

 As God works through the Church of the Nazarene in places like Haiti, deaf people regain their hearing.
 Believers testify occasionally to miraculous healings coming as the result of prayer.
 These have come without any human instrumentality.
 There are also those healings coming as God guides the hands of skilled Nazarene medical personnel.

 Among all the parts of the human body, the ear may be the most important as we contemplate fulfilling the Great Commission.
-The seeming "foolishness of preaching" (1 Corinthians 1:21, KJV) is the way the gospel message reaches most people.
-That's true even in our day of the printed page and video image.
+The "foolishness of preaching" (as many English Bible translations render 1 Corinthians 1:21) is the way the gospel message reaches most people.
+That's true even in our day of the printed page, the Internet, video images, and social media.
 Even the written Word often reaches our hearts as other people read it aloud to us.

 Interwoven into sermons and testimonies, the written Word comes alive as the spoken Word.
 Day and night, around the globe, the gospel of the Kingdom continues to be proclaimed by human voices and received by human ears.

 One inescapable conclusion is that there must be someone to proclaim it.
 Restoring hearing to a physically deaf person is a marvelous thing.
 Even then, the good news of the Kingdom will not be good news for him unless messengers proclaim that message in his hearing.
 In Romans 10:14 Paul comes to this same conclusion.
-He asks: "How shall they hear without a preacher?"
-(KJV).
+He asks: "How can they hear without someone preaching to them?".
 One must hear the gospel before he can either receive it or reject it.
-One of the ways the Church of the Nazarene helps spiritually deaf Haitians is by training Spirit-filled leaders to preach and teach the good news of the Kingdom.
+One of the ways the Church of the Nazarene helps spiritually deaf Haitians is by training Spirit-filled leaders to preach and teach the good news of the Kingdom. (more on Romans 10:14

-Nazarenes began work in Haiti 40 years ago.
-Right from the start we poured World Evangelism Fund dollars into training Haitian pastors and evangelists.
-When Paul Orjala arrived in Haiti in 1950, one of his top priorities was training national leaders.
+Nazarenes began work in Haiti in the middle of the twentieth centry.
+Right from the start, we poured World Evangelism Fund dollars into training Haitian pastors and evangelists.
+When Dr. Paul Orjala arrived in Haiti in 1950, one of his top priorities was training national leaders.
 Not many months after stepping off the airplane, he had begun an evening school for prospective pastors.
-As I mentioned earlier, as soon as the Lord provided money, he bought land near the capital city and began construction of Bible school classrooms and dormitories.
+As I mentioned earlier, as soon as the Lord provided money, he bought land near the capital city and began the construction of Bible school classrooms and dormitories.
 Through the years, graduates of this school have helped fill that void for preachers that the apostle Paul lamented.

 Men trained in the Bible school and its related extension programs not only are today leading Nazarene congregations in Haiti but also are pastoring churches of Haitian immigrants in the United States, Canada, the Bahamas, and France.